 Use angles to your advantage and when the fish runs point your rod in the opposite direction.
 The angle will substantially increase the pressure you put on the fish.

 Once the tarpon is near the boat be sure to handle it appropriately.
 For smaller juvenile tarpon, at times, it can be fine to take the fish out of the water.
 But for larger tarpon be sure to keep them in the water.
-In most cases this calls for the angler to get in the water with the fish to get a photo.
+In most cases, this calls for the angler to get in the water with the fish to get a photo.
 You should never pull a large tarpon out of the water and hang them from their head.
 Handling these big fish this way can damage their internal organs which could ultimately lead to their death.
 Make sure to be a responsible angler.

-Aside from techniques for catching and landing tarpon, it’s also important to have appropriate gear.
-Large tarpon ane hard on rods, reels, and lines- be sure to buy gear that can stand up to the abuse.
+Aside from techniques for catching and landing tarpon, it’s also important to have the appropriate gear.
+Large tarpon are hard on rods, reels, and lines- be sure to buy gear that can stand up to the abuse.
 If a component in your setup is lacking the necessary grit for a tarpon fight, it’ll be apparent very quickly.

 Every serious angler should try their hand at tarpon fishing.
 It’s fun, exhilarating, and more often than not, addicting!
-Be sure to check out Yellow Dog’s recommend tarpon fishing destinations.

 Permit Fly Fishing